atilaneves/unit-threaded/README.md

 So I wrote this library in and for a language with built-in support for unit tests.
 Its goals are:

-1. To run concurrently (by default) for maximal speed and turnaround for TDD
+1. To run in parallel (by default) for maximal speed and turnaround for TDD
 2. To make it easy to write tests (functions as test cases)
 3. No test registration.
 Tests are discovered with D's compile-time